swaptacular/swpt_accounts/protocol.rst

 * *If the prepared transfer exists*, the server implementation MUST:

-  1. try to transfer the requested ``committed_amount`` from sender's account to recipient's account;
+  1. Try to transfer the requested ``committed_amount`` from sender's account to recipient's account.

-  2. remove the prepared transfer record from the server's database;
+  2. Remove the prepared transfer record from the server's database.

-  3. unlock the remainder of the secured amount (``sender_locked_amount``), so that it becomes available for other transfers.
+  3. Unlock the remainder of the secured amount (``sender_locked_amount``), so that it becomes available for other transfers.